 On the upside, Covid-19 death rates in African countries have stayed below what other world regions have experienced.
 So far, scientists do not have a full understanding of the reasons.
 Most likely, it matters that Africans’ average age is low, that the continent’s climate is hot and many people live in rural areas that are not densely populated.
 Moreover, Africans are believed to have stuck to hygiene rules.
 On the other hand, underfunded and understaffed health-care systems have probably failed to diagnose and register all coronavirus infections, especially in remote areas.

 High economic price

 Early lockdown programmes have probably helped too, but the economic price was high.
 According to the World Bank, Africa’s economy contracted by 3.3 % in 2020, after 2.4 % growth in 2019.
 The continent has thus been plunged into its first recession in 25 years.
-Poverty and inequality have worsened (for example in Uganda, see Ronald Ssegujja Ssekandi on the D+C/E+Z platform).
+Poverty and inequality have worsened (for the example of in Uganda, see Ronald Ssegujja Ssekandi on www.dandc.eu).